 4 years ago - 35-year-old Bruce Wayne's back is broken by Bane.
 Jean-Paul Valley takes over as Batman, but has to be removed when he rebuilds it as a shadow of Azrael.
 Bruce retrains his body under the guidance of Lady Shiva.
 He reveals his identity to Selina Kyle, who helps him recover his batsuit.
 Dick Grayson takes over as Batman until Bruce is completely recovered.
 His relationship with Selina moves forward.

 3 years ago - 36-year-old Bruce Wayne is among the Justice League reservists that found the Watchtower after the White Martian Invasion.
 Gotham is stricken by the League of Assassins Contagion bio-plague.
 He is contacted by Talia, who informs him that this was done by Bane, who had been selected as a new heir but who had rejected the role.
 Bruce must defeat Ra's Al Ghul for the right to fave Bane, who he ultimately defeats.
 Gotham is destroyed in an earthquake.
 Cassandra Cain appears in Gotham and after he battles David Cain, becomes the new Batgirl.
+He saves Pamela Isley from Clayface during the great quake.
 He recommends that Selina Kyle's daughter Helena be sent to Phantom Lady's Universite Norte Dame Des Ombres.
 Bruce pays for her tuition and board.

 2 years ago - 37-year-old Bruce is framed for murder.
 He discovers that Lex Luthor hired David Cain to frame him, but Cain is convinced to turn himself in when he is defeated by Cassandra Cain.
-He rejects Stephanie Brown's attempt to become Robin after Tim Drake quits, inadvertently starting the War Games.
+Arthur Brown stages a massive ploy to take his revenge on Gotham and on Batman that almost suceeds before Stephanie Brown stops him.
+When Tim Drake quits he accepts Stephanie Brown's offer to become the new Robin, but is too hard on her and inadvertently starts his War Games plan.
 He helps Clark Kent clear his name when Lex frames him for attacking the Earth with the help of the global-monitering of Winslow Schott, battling Lex in his battle armor, costing him the presidency.
 He saves Harvey Dent when he jumps off a roof in an attempt to finally break away from his Two-Face identity.

 now - 39-year-old Bruce's Babel protocols are stolen by Nyssa Al Ghul, proving that he had contingency plans against the Watchtower, leading to his expulsion before he is defeated by the League of Assassins and presumed dead.
 He is imprisoned alongside Kate Kane.